SpaceWarpDev/SpaceWarp.Template/README.md

 **The template is available under the name `spacewarpmod`**.

+### General mod project with UI

+This template creates a general mod project for SpaceWarp.
+It contains some example code (such as creating a window using the [UITK for KSP2](https://github.com/UitkForKsp2/UitkForKsp2) library, registering app bar buttons and setting up BepInEx configuration) to get you started.

+It also includes a Unity project set up with everything needed to create UIs in the UI Toolkit Builder.

+This is the recommended template for beginners who want to get familiar with KSP 2 modding.

+**The template is available under the name `spacewarpmod-ui`**.

 ### Empty mod project

 This template creates an empty mod project for SpaceWarp.
 It contains no example code and is meant to be used by more